 In February 2021, we worked with BankTrack to mobilize 263 organizations around the world to send a letter to Standard Bank, SMBC and ICBC and 22 of the world’s largest commercial banks, urging them to publicly rule out supporting EACOP in any way.

 At the same time, we launched a new campaign hub, StopEACOP.net, to serve as a public resource for organizations in the #StopEACOP Alliance to share news and alerts about the project, and promote targeted actions that members of the public can take to support the campaign.

 We also ramped up pressure on the insurance sector, compiling a “checklist” of likely insurers for the pipeline and working with partners to launch an email action targeting insurance company CEOs.
-As a result of our engagement, eight major insurers have publicly committed not to support EACOP, citing climate and biodiversity concerns.
+As a result of our engagement, more than 20 major insurers have publicly committed not to support EACOP, citing climate and biodiversity concerns.

 Extraction would take place at two oil fields – the Kingfisher field, operated by China National Offshore Oil Corporation Ltd (CNOOC), and the Tilenga field, operated by Total South Africa – and be partly refined in Uganda.

 The 1,445-kilometer pipeline will transport crude oil south from Uganda for export at the Port of Tanga in Tanzania.
 The EACOP pipeline will carry 216,000 barrels of crude oil per day (10.9 million metric tons per year) at ‘plateau production’ according to the project’s website.